chinmaygarde/w3hello/README.md

 ## Build & Test

-While all tasks can be run via `npx hardhat`, the major tasks are specified in a `Makefile` too for ease of use.
+While all tasks can be run via `npx hardhat`, the major tasks are specified in a `justfile` too for ease of use.

 ### API Keys & Endpoints